wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 If you want, you can open your files in [OmegaT][omegat] to see how they look for the translator.

-## Part 3/4: Translating the project files
+## Part 3 of 4: Translating the project files

 ### Sending the package to your translator